 Here are five reasons to be optimistic about TCF 2.0 and a few reasons you should be wary:

-1. Better collaboration with data protection authorities, vendors, publishers
+1. Better collaboration with data protection authorities, vendors, and publishers

-Many criticized the first version of the TCF as being too vendor friendly at the expense of publishers.
-After collaborating with concerned publishers, the TCF 2.0 working group made changes to give publishers the control they need.
-As the primary owner of the interaction with the data subject, publishers face unique challenges which weren’t addressed in the previous version, but are in v2.0.
+Many criticized the first version of the TCF as being too vendor-friendly at the expense of publishers.
+After collaborating with concerned publishers, the IAB’s TCF 2.0 working group made changes to give publishers the control they need.
+As the primary owner of the interaction with the data subject, publishers face unique challenges which weren’t addressed in the previous version, but are in TCF 2.0.
 Moreover, involving many Data Protection Authorities in the Framework creation process means some of the gray areas of enforcement are already ironed out and there is reduced risk that the Framework itself will be successfully challenged.

 2. Publishers have more control

-In v2.0, publishers have greater control over the vendors they work with and which of the several legal bases vendors can use on the publisher’s user’s personal data.
+In TCF 2.0, publishers have greater control over the vendors they work with and what legal bases vendors can use on the publisher’s user’s personal data.
 Although vendors can register to process using consent or legitimate interest as their legal basis, the publisher can override that preference and require a vendor only process using a specific legal basis or not process at all.
 Additionally, by working with their consent management platform, publishers can choose to remove certain vendors they don’t want to work with from the Transparency and Consent String (TC String), giving them the comfort they need to rely on this solution.

 3. Provisions for legitimate interest